mdrizwanfk/fem-four-card-feature-section/README.md

 ### What I learned

+- Usually I do Mobile first.
+But For this one, I am trying out desktop first ui development.
 - Implementing React in a website
 - Using babel as a node/npm package
 - Precompiler/Transpiler Babel at its best, watches `./src` directory and compiles all the code in `./scripts` directory.
+- This setting doesn't modularize code, as import and export statements aren't working and babel is giving not-defined errors for require and exports.

 ### Continued development